-Adilabad is one of the naturally gifted districts in the state located in the northernmost part of Telangana.
-Adilabad, a hidden gem has lush green forests, cascading waterfalls, ancient temples, tribal culture and cool weather which is often unlatched from mainstream tourism.
-It was under the influence of Marathi culture and tribal culture and also shares its languages and traditions, and heritage with Maharashtra.
+Adilabad is one of the naturally gifted districts in the state, located in the northernmost part of Telangana.
+Adilabad, a hidden gem, has lush green forests, cascading waterfalls, ancient temples, tribal culture, and cool weather, which is often unlatched from mainstream tourism.
+It was under the influence of Marathi culture and tribal culture, and also shares its languages, traditions, and heritage with Maharashtra.

-The sweetest place for the nature and history lovers is Adilabad.
+The sweetest place for nature and history lovers is Adilabad.
 Great with natural beauty and all historic importance, the district is part of the Deccan Plateau.
-Here is the list of the top places to visit in Adilabad, providing more of a variant experience.
+Here is the list of the top places to visit in Adilabad, providing a more varied experience.

 1. Kuntala Waterfalls

-Kuntala Waterfalls is a great tourist spot in Adilabad, unquestionably one of the most popular tourist destination in Adilabad and it is the highest waterfall in Telangana, falling from almost 147 feet.
-Kuntala is located around 50 kms from Adilabad town near Neredigonda; a tributary of Godavari, formed by Kadam River.
+Kuntala Waterfalls is a great tourist spot in Adilabad, unquestionably one of the most popular tourist destinations in Adilabad, and it is the highest waterfall in Telangana, falling from almost 147 feet.
+Kuntala is located around 50 kms from Adilabad town near Neredigonda, a tributary of Godavari, formed by the Kadam River.

-Surrounded by dense forests, rocks and located at a convenient place for trekking, picnicking with friends, photography and you name it, the waterfall is the perfect destination to visit.
-Other side of the island leads down into a flight of stairs to the base of the falls where visitors can feel the cool mist and hear the roar of the water, especially in the monsoon season.
+Surrounded by dense forests, rocks, and located at a convenient place for trekking, picnicking with friends, photography, and your name it, the waterfall is the perfect destination to visit.
+The other side of the island leads down into a flight of stairs to the base of the falls, where visitors can feel the cool mist and hear the roar of the water, especially in the monsoon season.

-Local folklore knows no better women than Kuntala.
-Legend has it that the waterfall is named from the name of Shakuntala, the wife of King Dushyanta, who was supposed to have bathed here.
+Local folklore knows no better woman than Kuntala.
+Legend has it that the waterfall is named after the name of Shakuntala, the wife of King Dushyanta, who was supposed to have bathed here.

 2. Pochera Waterfalls

 10 kms from Kuntala is this small yet beautiful Pochera waterfalls.
-This is a wide and multilevel waterfall with a 1,215 feet drop, which fades from a height of 40 feet into naturally created pool.
-Set against the dark granite rocks around the fall and the thick forest, the scene is serene and so much of a picture perfect one.
+This is a wide and multilevel waterfall with a 1,215 feet drop, which fades from a height of 40 feet into a naturally created pool.
+Set against the dark granite rocks around the fall and the thick forest, the scene is serene and so much of a picture-perfect one.

-Whereas Kuntala descends, Pochera is easily approached by vehicle which is perfect for family outing, as well as casual travellers.
-In monsoon the water volume increases and surroundings get filled with fresh greenery and bird sounds.
+Whereas Kuntala descends, Pochera is easily approached by vehicle, which is perfect for a family outing, as well as casual travellers.
+In the monsoon, the water volume increases, and the surroundings get filled with fresh greenery and bird sounds.

 One of the most scenic places in Telangana and lesser known, it is ideal as a refuge into nature in a calm setting.